SaurabhPalaspagar/Check-In/README.md

 Varun: Working fast paced in a team environment and integrating successfully.

-Saurabh: Using zxing for QR Scanning.
+Saurabh: Using Google API Zxing for in app QR Scanning and 32 bit QR code generation.

 Jay: Being flexible with my given dev tools and getting things done!